Hastings organization marks 8 millionth meal assembled for world's needy

 The big “8 million” moment came Jan.
 24 in the middle of a meal production night with volunteers from the Hastings Noon and Sunrise Rotary clubs — a night when around 30 workers packed a total of 14,040 meals in two hours at the First Presbyterian Church PEACE Center.
 Since then, at least two other groups have worked to add even more meals to the tally.

-Hearts and Hands Against Hunger is an independent, volunteer-led Hastings nonprofit that has been assembling this type of meal since 2008.
+Hearts & Hands Against Hunger of Hastings is an independent, volunteer-led nonprofit that has been assembling this type of meal since 2008.
 These days, HHAH partners in the project with Mercy Meals of Nebraska, a nonprofit group associated with Orphan Grain Train, the faith-based charity headquartered in Norfolk that sends food and supplies to people in need around the globe.

 The meals are assembled in a humble plastic package that weighs 400 grams and would fit into a large handbag or coat pocket.
 Eight million meals divided by six meals per package equals 1.33 million packages filled and sealed to date.